am0wa/tsjam-typed-scss-modules/README.md

 # 🎁 typed-scss-modules

+**note:** The package derived from [typed-css-modules-sass](https://www.npmjs.com/package/typed-scss-modules) which seems no longer maintained.

 [![npm version](https://img.shields.io/npm/v/@tsjam/typed-scss-modules.svg?style=flat)](https://www.npmjs.com/package/typed-scss-modules)

 Generate TypeScript definitions (`.d.ts`) files for CSS Modules that are written in SCSS (`.scss`).
 Check out [this post to learn more](https://skovy.dev/generating-typescript-definitions-for-css-modules-using-sass/) about the rationale and inspiration behind this package.